riscv/sail-riscv/doc/SimpleInterruptGenerator.md

 Bit 31 controls whether the relevant interrupts are set or cleared.

-A bit of internal state is kept for each interrupt that can be triggered, and these are ORed into the corresponding bits of the `mip` on read.
+A bit of internal state is kept for each interrupt that can be triggered, and these are used to update the corresponding bits of the `mip` on read.

 MEI and MSI control the platform interrupt inputs to the hart (there is no way for software running on the hart to set these bits directly).
 MEI is a separate input that is ORed into `mip[MEI]` on read, like SEI below.
 SEI and SSI are slightly more subtle because software on the hart can also write to these bits.